shehzadhashmis/springcloudwatch/README.md

 mvn clean install
 ```

-6. Run as Spring Boot application
+6. Run as Spring Boot application.

 ## Debug Application
-This application publishes metrics to cloudwatch which can be debugged by putting a break point in publish method of class [io.micrometer.cloudwatch2.CloudWatchMeterRegistry](io.micrometer.cloudwatch2.CloudWatchMeterRegistry)
+This application publishes metrics to cloudwatch which can be debugged by putting a break point in publish method of class [io.micrometer.cloudwatch2.CloudWatchMeterRegistry](io.micrometer.cloudwatch2.CloudWatchMeterRegistry).
 ```
    @Override
     protected void publish() {